-LPG 1 x cylinder = 10kg
+LPG 1 x cylinder = 10kg (20kg if Duo Compact regulator fitted)

 The MRO is calculated with the fresh water tank empty (where fitted).

 Note: If you travel with water in the fresh water tank, the payload will be reduced accordingly.